 K2 Visa for Child of the Foreign National Fiance

-Children of a foreign fiance coming to the US on a fiance visa are able to accompany their mother or father on a K2 visa if they are unmarried and under 21 at the time they enter the US.
+Children of a foreign fiance coming to the US on a K1 fiance visa are able to accompany their parent on a K2 visa if they are unmarried and under 21 at the time they enter the US.
 Applicants for K-2 visas may need permission from the non-custodial parent in order to qualify.